-The DIAGNOSTICS MENU (Figure 7.36) is a powerful feature of the 77X dispensers.
+The DIAGNOSTICS MENU (Figure 7.36) is a powerful feature of the 37x dispensers.
 Any time a malfunction is suspected, the best option for the service technician is to first run the diagnostic sequence for the system involved.
 This can eliminate hours of guesswork and parts swapping.

-There are three diagnostic sequences:
+There are two diagnostic sequences:

-- Refrigeration: This sequence will help identify any component failures in the refrigeration system such as compressor, condenser fan, refrigeration or defrost solenoids and low or over charge issues. - Beater Circuit: This sequence will help identify any component failures in the beater circuit system such as the beater motor and capacitors. - Fill Circuit: This sequence will help identify any component failure in the fill circuit system such as solution or gas solenoids or any leaks in the product delivery system.
+- 1. Beater Circuit: This sequence will help identify any component failures in the beater circuit system such as the beater motor and capacitors. - 2.
+Fill Circuit: This sequence will help identify any component failures in the fill circuit system such as solution or gas solenoids or any leaks in the product delivery system.